MandiSolone/book_tracker/README.md

 - To add a new book, click on the "Add Book" button and fill out the form.
 - Use the edit button to modify existing book entries.
 - Delete books you no longer want in your library.
-- You can filter your collection by title or author.